 Short Notes on Environmental Issues Based on Latest Syllabus

-Similar to other topics based on the latest UGC NET EXAM Syllabus…we have covered the people and environment topics in 7 parts as below along with last 14 Years solved Question paper at the end of the tutorial.
+Similar to other topics based on the latest UGC NET EXAM Syllabus…we have covered the people and environment topics in 7 parts as below along with the last 14 Years solved Question paper at the end of the tutorial.
 You are advised to go through them in sequence and attempt the MCQ Question only after completion of the topic.

 Unit-IX People, Development and Environment